 Here’s why it works:

-You can offer other types of guarantees as well.
+But there are no rules, and you can offer any type of guarantee you want.
 For example, a price guarantee.
 This one comes from Best Buy:

 If you sell a product that people must buy in advance of a project, you can reduce risk by guaranteeing they won’t be stuck with leftovers.
 U-Haul does that with moving boxes: